UnivX/Ann-2.0/README.md

     ann.LinkLayers();

-to train the neural network use the function `ann.Learn(Input, ExpectedOutput, LearningRate)` Example:
+to train the neural network use the function `ann.Learn(Input, ExpectedOutput, LearningRate)` or `ann.LearnMultiThread(Input, ExpectedOutput, LearningRate, NeuronsCalculatedPerTask)`Example:

     for(int i = 0; i < epoch; i++)
     {